 Sheet moulding compound : A semi-finished product used in compression moulding processes.
 SMC is composite sheet material made by sandwiching chopped fibres between two layers of thick resin paste.
 To form the sheet, the resin paste transfers from a metering device onto a moving film carrier.

 An open moulding process where resin is fed through a tube and mixed with catalyst in a hand-held spray gun.
 The fibre (fed from a bobbin) is chopped into the resin stream as it is sprayed onto the mould.
 This is then left to cure at ambient temperature.
+This process results in limited mechanical performance, but requires only limited tooling investments.

 Vacuum bagging is a technique employed to create mechanical pressure on a laminate during its cure cycle.